runebookai/tome/README.md

 <img src="static/images/repo-header.png" alt="Tome" />

 <p align="center">
-    <code>a magical desktop app that puts the power of LLMs and MCP in the hands of everyone</code>
+    <code>a magical desktop app that lets you chat with local or remote LLMs, schedule hourly or daily tasks, all superpowered by MCP</code>
 </p>

 <p align="center">